 The picture above shows a 4-channel mixer with advanced controls on it.
 On high-end DJ controllers, channel fader start function and feeling or curve adjust features are almost standard.

-Now, think about being a DJ using such a controller and mixing with all four channels (possible with 4-deck control software and hardware).
+Now, think about yourself being a DJ, using such a controller and mixing with all four channels (possible with 4-deck control software and hardware).
 You wouldn’t be able to command your mixer console with only using the crossfader.

 That’s why I never touch my crossfader.
 I also tend to bump it while DJ’ing and that causes trouble.
-You can unintentionally cut the music.
+You can unintentionally cut the sound off by sliding it to the wrong side.

 One more good thing about channel faders is that you can always leave some volume space to yourself.
 How ?
 Let me explain.